lfhohmann/codewars-katas/5kyu/line_crossing_area/README.md

 ### Note

-A line touching one of the rectangle vertices should return `True`.
+A line segment touching one of the rectangle vertices should return `True`.